Gentle cycling along majestic rivers

 Tip for a two-week journey:

-It is possible to combine two beautiful tours to create a particularly diverse 15-day boat and bike holiday on the Princesse Royal.
+It is possible to combine two beautiful tours to create a particularly diverse 15-day boat and bike holiday.
 The week after this tour the ship will continue through the beautiful Moselle river valley into France.
 Partly in Germany, partly in Luxembourg and partly in France, along endless vineyards and the enchanting old cities like Bernkastel, Trier, Saarburg and Metz.
 You can find more information here

 Day 1: Amsterdam – Wijk bij Duurstede